-In the East, your first port of call should be Kilkenny’s Castlecomer Discovery Park, which launched Ireland’s longest over-water zipline earlier this year – 300 metres long and 35 metres above ground at its highest point.
-The park – which also offers tree-top rope walks, boating and more – is apparently a favourite holiday spot of former UK Prime Minister Gordon Brown, who likes to visit with his family.
-For those who’d like to get a bit closer to nature, the Kippure Adventure & Education centre on the edge of the Wicklow Mountains National Park run Bushcraft Survival Weekends, as well as providing clay shooting, paintball, kayaking and other adventure pursuits in some of the most beautiful countryside in Ireland.
-Cottages can also be rented on the grounds.
+In the east, your first port of call should be Kilkenny’s Castlecomer Discovery Park, which launched Ireland’s longest over-water zipline in 2016 – 300m (984ft) long and 35m (115ft) above ground at its highest point.
+The park also offers treetop rope walks, boating and more.
+If you’d like to get a bit closer to nature, the Kippure Estate Adventure Centre on the edge of the Wicklow Mountains National Park offers wilderness skills, clay shooting, mountain navigation, kayaking and other adventures in some of the most beautiful countryside in Ireland.
+It also has various lodges and hostel-style accommodation for rent.
 In Dublin, the Howth peninsula is popular with kitesurfers.

-County Sligo kind of has the market covered on adventure travel in the west, even having deemed itself the adventure capital of the entire island of Ireland.
-They might be right – its abundance of unspoilt coastline affords endless opportunities for water sports including free diving, kitesurfing, power boating, sea kayaking and standup paddle boarding, while its rapid rivers make it perfect for whitewater rafting – see Adventure Sligo’s website for full details.
-Big wave surfing at Mullaghmore is the ultimate adrenaline rush, but only suitable for veteran surfers.
-Further inland, adrenaline-hungry visitors can also avail of abseiling, horse riding, biking, hill walking and more.
-Venturing south, the mountains of Mayo are just waiting to be hiked, including the province’s highest peak, Mweelrea.
+County Sligo kind of has the market covered when it comes to adventure travel in the west, even having deemed itself the adventure capital of the entire island of Ireland, and it might be right.
+Its abundance of unspoilt coastline affords endless opportunities for water sports, including freediving, kitesurfing, powerboating, sea kayaking and stand-up paddleboarding, while its rapid rivers make it perfect for whitewater rafting – see Adventure Sligo’s website for full details.
+Big-wave surfing at Mullaghmore is the ultimate adrenaline rush, but it’s only suitable for veteran surfers.
+Farther inland, you can go abseiling, horse riding, biking, hill walking and more.
+Venturing south, you can hike the mountains of Mayo, including the province’s highest peak, Mweelrea.